-When I was eight years old all I wanted for Christmas was a typewriter (yes, I am that old).
-I wanted it because I wanted to become a “writer” and I didn’t know I could write without a typewriter (ha ha).
+When I was eight years old all I wanted for Christmas was a typewriter.
+I wanted to become a “writer” and I didn’t know I could write without a typewriter (ha ha).
 I knew my parents couldn’t afford to buy me one though, so I prayed to Santa Claus, the way some people pray to God, and asked him to bring me one instead.
 The jolly old guy came through for me that year, and I got myself a shiny red typewriter!

 I wrote songs with it, and a few poems, but as the months rolled by so did my interests.
 I abandoned my beloved typewriter for a while, along with my love of writing.